1969 Philadelphia Eagles season

+Background

-The Eagles wore both green (for road games) and white (for home games) helmets during the season.
-The white helmets would become part of the Eagles' permanent uniform for the subsequent four seasons.
+The Eagles wore both green (for road games) and white (for home games) helmets during the 1969 season.
+The white helmets then became part of the Eagles' permanent uniform for the next four seasons.

-Philadelphia became the first NFL team to play home games on artificial turf as Franklin Field installed AstroTurf prior to this season.
-The Houston Oilers of the AFL were in their second season on AstroTurf; they moved into the Astrodome the previous year.
+Philadelphia became the first NFL team to play home games on artificial turf when Franklin Field installed AstroTurf prior to this season.
+The Houston Oilers of the AFL was on its second season on AstroTurf; the team moved into the Astrodome the previous year.

 Offseason

-NFL Draft
+NFL draft

 The 1969 NFL/AFL draft was the third and final year in which the NFL and American Football League (AFL) held a joint draft of college players.
 The draft took place on January 28–29, and the Eagles alternated with the Atlanta Falcons in picking second and third over the seventeen rounds.

 The draft began with first overall pick of O. J. Simpson, the Heisman Trophy-winning running back from USC, by the AFL's Buffalo Bills.

-In a 14-game 1968 season the Eagles had no wins until November 28 (week 12) when they defeated the Detroit Lions (4–8–2) in Detroit 12–0, and on December 8 (week 13) the New Orleans Saints (4–9–1) in Philadelphia 29–17.
-This gave the Eagles a better record than Buffalo (1–12–1) by half a game, and equaled the record of the Atlanta Falcons (2–12), who won the coin flip for the rights to the second pick in the draft, offensive tackle George Kunz from Notre Dame.
+During the fourteen-game 1968 season, the Eagles had no wins until November 28 (week twelve) when the team defeated the Detroit Lions (4–8–2) in Detroit 12–0, and on December 8 (week thirteen), defeated the New Orleans Saints (4–9–1) in Philadelphia 29–17.

+These victories gave the Eagles a better record than Buffalo (1–12–1) by half a game, and equaled the record of the Atlanta Falcons (2–12), which won the coin flip for the rights to the second pick in the draft, offensive tackle George Kunz from Notre Dame.
 Future hall of famer "Mean" Joe Greene, defensive tackle from North Texas State, was taken fourth by the Pittsburgh Steelers (2–11–1).